 No. Refer to Section III Participation in the Plan, "When does participation end?"
 This agreement is referred to as a Premium Completion Agreement.
-In the event the Employee terminates employment or otherwise ceases to be an eligible Employee, then the Employer can require the Employee to waive his or her COBRA rights with respect to the Health FSA as a condition to electing the voluntary Premium Completion Agreement to cover the Health FSA premium for the balance for the current Plan Year.
+In the event the Employee terminates employment or otherwise ceases to be an eligible Employee who is covered by the School District No. 1, Health and Welfare Trust ("Trust'), then the Employer can require the Employee to waive his or her COBRA rights with respect to the Health FSA as a condition to electing the voluntary Premium Completion Agreement to cover the Health FSA premium for the balance for the current Plan Year.